Bonni-Boi/nmon/README.md

-Basic example for SOC teams to detect connection attempts, port scans run it as root
+Basic example for SOC teams to detect connection attempts, port scans, -run it as root